mjtsai1974/DevBlog/_posts/2018-06-11-bayesian-ml-bayesian-think.md

 >
 ><font color="DeepSkyBlue">[1]</font>
 ><font color="OrangeRed">Begin by a question</font>
->&#10112;suppose that there exists a rare disease, according to the medical library, only 1 from 1000 people would be infected, given in below table.
+>&#10112;suppose everyone could casually find some mass in your body, like skin.
+It might be a rare disease, according to the medical library, only 1 from 1000 people having a mass would be the cancer, given in below table.

 <table>
   <tr>